Rise to Success: Career Highlights of David Cross

 From career breakthroughs to professional milestones, explore how David Cross made an impact.

-David Cross is an American stand-up comedian, actor, writer, and producer.
-He gained prominence through his stand-up performances, the HBO sketch comedy series *Mr. Show with Bob and David*, and his role as Tobias Fünke in the sitcom *Arrested Development*.
-He also appeared as Ian Hawke in the *Alvin and the Chipmunks* franchise.
-Cross is recognized as a defining figure in Gen X comedy.
+David Cross is an American comedian, actor, writer, and producer notable for his stand-up comedy and work on several television shows.
+He gained prominence as the co-creator and star of the sketch comedy series *Mr. Show with Bob and David* and further recognition for his portrayal of Tobias Fünke in the sitcom *Arrested Development*.
+Cross has also appeared in films, including the *Alvin and the Chipmunks* franchise.
+He is considered a significant figure in cult Gen X comedy.

 April 2005: Criticism of Larry the Cable Guy

-In April 2005, David Cross criticized Larry the Cable Guy's comedy in a Rolling Stone interview, citing anti-gay and racist humor.
+In April 2005, David Cross criticized stand-up comedian Larry the Cable Guy in a Rolling Stone interview, citing what he saw as anti-gay and racist humor.

 December 2005: Mocking Larry the Cable Guy